Louis Scarcella: Allegations of investigative misconduct

 Under the spotlight of a high-profile New York Times investigation that went on to win a George Polk Award for Justice Reporting, Brooklyn District Attorney Charles J. Hynes in 2013 reopened the cases of 56 people arrested by Scarcella.
 At least another five cases of his partner Chmil were deemed "probably wrongful" by the nonprofit Exoneration Initiative of the Innocence Network, citing "the same pattern of cajoled and inconsistent witnesses".
+The New York Daily News later described the "swaggering" Scarcella's "shady investigations involving tainted evidence, misleading testimony or forced confessions".
 The Times found that at least six murder cases relied on the same crack-addicted witness, at least five disputed confessions started with the same wording frequently used in Scarcella's own storytelling, and at least six disputed confessions lacked the standard recordings or interview notes for supporting documentation.
 In one of several front-page articles that year, the Times warned how Scarcella's flawed work "raises the prospect that innocent people may be serving life sentences for crimes they did not commit, or that guilty people whose cases were compromised could go free."

-As of May 2018, the New York Daily News calculated that Scarcella's homicide cases had already resulted in overturned convictions for at least 13 individuals with a combined 245 years in prison, and that the city and state had already paid more than $53 million in legal settlements because of his "shady investigations involving tainted evidence, misleading testimony or forced confessions".
-As of December 2022, itemized in a section below, at least 20 convictions have been vacated after more than 400 years of imprisonment, and the settlements have surpassed $100 million.
-Three of his overturned convictions were featured in the documentary series Brooklyn North: Guilty Until Proven Innocent, a best-selling podcast in 2020.
+As of June 2025, itemized in a section below, at least 21 Scarcella-related convictions have been vacated after more than 420 years of imprisonment and family separation.
+The resulting monetary settlements have reached approximately $150 million to 17 defendants.
+(The settlement totals have been confirmed by New York government officials.)
+Three of the overturned convictions were featured in the documentary series Brooklyn North: Guilty Until Proven Innocent, a best-selling podcast in 2020.

 James Jenkins (identification disallowed 1987)

-Courts have faulted Scarcella's professional conduct since at least 1987, the first year of the Brooklyn North Homicide Squad, when the identification of suspect James Jenkins was disallowed at trial because of Scarcella's misleading photo presentation.
+Courts have faulted Scarcella's professional conduct since at least 1983, when he answered "I don't remember" so often that a judge declared him less credible than an accused rapist.
+In 1987, the first year of the Brooklyn North Homicide Squad, a different judge actually disallowed the identification of murder suspect James Jenkins at trial because of Scarcella's misleading photo presentation.
 The detective showed a single photograph to a group of multiple witnesses in conversation together, telling them: "We have the guy who committed the murder."
 Justice Francis X. Egitto called this identification procedure "a classic illustration of what not to do."